y406539259/DeepGuidance/README.md

 # DeepGuidance
 Deep Guidance Network for Biomedical Image Segmentation

+It also contains the dataset used in the paper.

 @article{yin2020deep,
   title={Deep Guidance Network for Biomedical Image Segmentation}, author={Yin, Pengshuai and Yuan, Rui and Cheng, Yiming and Wu, Qingyao},